Third Aliyah: History

 Among the immigrants of the Second Aliyah (1904–1914) were a few thousand young pioneers influenced by the socialist ideas of Ber Borochov and the concept "religion of labor" by A. D. Gordon.
 One key idea of the Third Aliyah was a continuation of the Second—the establishment of a socialist Jewish society in the Land of Israel.
 In hindsight one can state that the attempts of immigrants from the First Aliyah in hard manual labor failed clamorously, while the pioneers from the Second Aliyah fought hard and the young men and women from the Third Aliyah succeeded right from the beginning.
 They built roads and bridges, they drained swamps and they set up functioning farms.
 Many of them were already trained in Russia for a life of farming.

 But, since World War I, the basis for all immigration to Palestine had changed fundamentally.
-The Ottomans had withdrawn, and the British had taken power – despite promises to the Arabs to the contrary.
+The Ottomans had withdrawn, and the British had taken power—despite promises to the Arabs to the contrary.
 The League of Nations, established in early 1920, gave the British the mandate to administer Palestine.
-The Third Aliyah was triggered mainly by the October Revolution in Russia, antisemitic pogroms in Eastern Europe and the Balfour Declaration, and it was hindered by the British quotas.
+The Third Aliyah was triggered mainly by pogroms during the Russian Civil War as well as the Balfour Declaration, and it was hindered by the British quotas.